Robs Stupid Electric Buggy Page

 Power controller turns voltage off and on.

-Some things I want to control with it, such as reverse, shifting gears, etc. require shorting a wire to ground.
+Some things I want to control with it, such as reverse, shifting gears, etc.

-Wired up a chip to switch 4 things to ground.
 When each of the 4 gray wires are supplied with a voltage, the corresponding yellow wire is grounded.

 Only need to switch 3 things for now, but good to have extra.